-- Use strong passwords.
+- Adopt the Principle of Least Privilege.
+This principle involves granting users, applications, or systems the minimum level of access or permissions they need to perform their specific tasks and nothing more.
+Requests for additional access, such as HTTPS, SSH, or Moxa services for administration, should be carefully evaluated before being approved - Use strong passwords.
 Passwords should be complex and unique for each device.
 Passwords should also be changed regularly to maintain security.
-Refer to Password Policy for further information. - Implement trusted access lists.
-Trusted access lists are authorized devices or users allowed to access a particular network resource.
-Trusted access lists can be managed at the device, network, or application levels.
-Network administrators can use trusted access lists to ensure that only authorized devices or users can access sensitive resources. - Refer to Trusted Access for further information. - Implement an L3 firewall.
+Refer to Password Policy for further information. - Implement allowlists.
+Allowlists are authorized devices or users allowed to access a particular network resource.
+Allowlists can be managed at the device, network, or application levels.
+Network administrators can use allowlists to ensure that only authorized devices or users can access sensitive resources.
+The key feature of an allowlist is that anything not on the allowlist is automatically blocked, ensuring only authorized devices, uses, or services can operate freely in a network environment.

+Refer to Trusted Access for further information.

+Implement an L3 firewall.
 An L3 firewall, also known as a Layer 3 firewall, is a network security device operating at the OSI model's network layer.
 L3 firewalls can monitor and filter traffic based on IP addresses, ports, protocols, and other network-level attributes.
 Using L3 firewalls, network administrators can prevent unauthorized access to the network and block potential security threats.
-Refer to Firewall for further information.